tenifni/unleashed/index.md

 # Welcome
 My personal (incomplete) collection of materials (mainly physics, some math and code) used in my undergrad years at UCLA.
+All free and unleased.

 If you have any questions, do not ask me.
-If there are issues with copyright stuff, do email: [tenifni at gmail]
+If there are issues with **copyright stuff, do email: [tenifni at gmail]**

 ### Work in progress (02/2018): uploading 115B, 1-series, 117.
 Coming soon: 115C, 180F, and many books.